KnowageLabs/Knowage-Documentation/chapter_3/create_qbe/meta.rst

     Update the physical model.

-As shown below, the interface shows if tables have been added or deleted to the datasource and lets the user to add tables to the Physical Model.
+As shown below, the interface indicates if tables have been added or deleted to the datasource and lets the user to add tables to the Physical Model.

 .. _updtphisicalmdl2:
 .. figure:: media/image30607.png